 The easiest way to get to the Garden District from the French Quarter is the St. Charles Streetcar line.
 It covers a distance of 13.2 miles between the French Quarter and the Central Business District of New Orleans.
 Each streetcar stop has a designated number, starting from the French Quarter (Stop No. 0).

-If you're relying on public transportation to get around, the 1-day Jazzy Pass gives you better value for money.
+If you're relying on public transport to get around, the 1-day Jazzy Pass gives you better value for money.
 You can enjoy unlimited trips on RTA buses and streetcars for just a few dollars.
 A 1-way trip along the St. Charles Streetcar line takes about 45 minutes if you’re not stopping at any stops.